limjiechao/canvas-gallery/README.md

 Every time a new image is deleted or loaded, this local storage item is updated.

+## Caches

-## Caches for fast canvas redraws
+### Facilitate fast canvas redraws

-Only the current image and its tags are cached to avoid any round trip to the database and allow fast redrawing of the canvas during user interaction.
+The current image and its tags are cached to avoid any round trip to the database and allow fast redrawing of the canvas during user interaction.

+### Track mouse events and selection coordinates

+Tracking across `mouseup`, `mousemove` and `mouseup` events to track:

+- if mouse button is down or up,
+- duration of mouse movement when mouse button is down, and
+- start and end coordinates of the dragging

+These facilitate the drawing of the timely and accurate selection box and tag box and rejection of accidental clicking and dragging.

+### Direct mutations only within `canvas.render.cache.ts` and `canvas.actions.cache.ts`

-The `imageCache` and `tagsCache` are JavaScript objects with getters and setters to facilitate mutations.
+Each cache is a JavaScript object with getters and setters to facilitate mutations.
 All direct mutations happen within `canvas.render.cache.ts`.
-All other JavaScript modules can only indirect mutate the caches via functions exposed by `canvas.render.cache.ts`.
+All other JavaScript modules can only indirectly mutate the caches via exported functions.

 # Canvas responsiveness

-- Canvas size is set to the higher of `window.clientHeight` or `window.clientWidth`.
+- Canvas size is set to the higher of `window.screen.availHeight` or `window.screen.availWidth`
 - Several breakpoints to maximize canvas size at all resolutions:
     - `768px`
     - `640px`
     - `512px`
-- Interface arrangement goes from side-by-side to top-bottom as screen width shrinks.
+- Interface arrangement goes from side-by-side to top-bottom as screen width shrinks
-- If screen width falls below `375 px` width, app would show “screen size not supported” message.
+- If screen width falls below `375 px` width, app would show “screen size not supported” message

 # UX Considerations